Chapter 26: The Race to Sector 7

 “But Tails,” Cream said, her shoulders slumping.
 “Hope… Bark… The people of Sector 7… Th-They could already be-”

 “No!”
 Cosmo forced out, shaking her head.
 She took the rabbit’s hands into her own.
 “Cream, don’t give up hope!
 Never give up hope!
 It must be difficult to break the pillar, right?”
-She then looked pleadingly to the fox.
+She then looked pleadingly at the fox.

 He nodded, launching into an explanation.
 “If anything did happen, we would have felt the tremors.
 The plates themselves weigh a ton as it is and, combining that with gravity, would result in part of this storm drain being crushed as well from the impact. …To put it simply, we would have noticed the plate falling a while ago.”